 When it comes to streaming audio services, Spotify is one of the most popular options that's available.
 It has a wide variety of music available in the collection, along with tons of user and computer generated playlists, and recently it started offering up a huge amount of podcasts.
 You can download music for offline listening, and the mobile interface was recently redesigned for an even better experience.

-It normally costs up to $14.99 per month, depending on which plan you select.
+It normally costs up to $14.99 per month, depending on which plan you select, though right now you can score a free two-month trial when you sign up at Spotify.

 Fubo TV is focused on providing the best live sports streaming package there is, but there's also a number of channels for those hoping to watch reality TV, their favorite drama, or another show.
 In fact, fuboTV offers one of the most expansive channel selections available on a streaming service to date.